 Directive 98/49/EC on safeguarding the supplementary pension rights of employed and self-employed persons constituted a first step in removing obstacles to free movement relating to supplementary pensions.
 The principal provisions could be summarised as follows:

 Directive 2014/50/EU on the acquisition and preservation of supplementary pension rights was adopted on 16 April 2014.
-It establishes the following minimum standards for the protection of mobile workers' pension rights, which Member States must transpose into national law by 21 May 2018:
+It establishes the following minimum standards for the protection of mobile workers' pension rights, which Member States had to transpose into national law by 21 May 2018:

 The Directive applies to workers who move between Member States, however Member States may extend the same standards to workers who change jobs within the country.